How to Download the Photoshop Beta and Preview Upcoming Features

 Step 2: Select Beta apps

-In the column along the left, click Beta apps.
+In the left column, click Beta apps.

 Step 3: Install the Photoshop beta

-Look for the Photoshop (Beta) app and click the Install button.
 Depending on your Creative Cloud subscription, you may see beta versions of other Adobe apps as well.
 But we’ll stick with Photoshop.

 Step 4: Open the Photoshop beta